 If you can, try to use spaghettini over spaghetti, I find spaghetti too thick for the recipe and the flavor of the sauce can't come through all the thicker noodles.

-Roasting the Garlic in the Oven
+How to Roast Garlic in the Oven for Garlic Noodles

 Roasting garlic at home is super easy to do, and I love doing it in batches of 2-3 whole bulbs at a time so I can have extra to use for other dishes.
 I usually store roasted garlic in the fridge for up to a week with no issues.

 When you are roasting garlic, cut the top off horizontally.
 Cut far enough down so that you are cutting the tops off all of the cloves but don't throw the top away!
 I don't like to waste anything so I usually roast the whole thing including the tops - cutting it first just makes it easier to pop the roasted garlic out when they are soft and cooked.